-- 1 Turn on or restart your system. - 2 When the Dell logo appears, perform one of the following actions to enter the BIOS setup program: - With keyboard Tap F2 until the Entering BIOS setup message appears.
-To enter the Boot selection menu, tap F12.
+1 Turn on or restart your laptop.

+- When the Dell logo appears, perform one of the following actions to enter the BIOS setup program: - With keyboard Tap F2 until the Entering BIOS setup message appears.
+To enter the Boot selection menu, tap F12. - Without keyboard When the F12 boot selection menu is displayed, press the Volume Down button to enter BIOS setup.
+To enter the Boot selection menu, press the Volume Up button.